Influence of Rotation on Fingering Convection in Planetary Cores: Results

 The regime of weakly driven convection corresponds to $\smallr \approx1$ (\ie close to the linear onset for large Rayleigh numbers, $\Rrhoi \approx \Le$), whilst the regime of strongly-driven fingering convection, close to neutral stability ($\Rrhoi=1$), corresponds to \mbox{$0<\smallr\ll1$}.
 Note that here $\smallr=0.26$, so our simulations have moderate driving by that definition.
 Nevertheless, we can attempt to compare our numerical data to theoretical scalings proposed for $\smallr\ll1$.

-A simple theoretical scaling can be derived by assuming that the timescale for thermal diffusion and advection are similar at the finger scale $\lscale$, meaning that the typical radial velocity of the fingers is of the order of $\kappa_t/\lscale$, \ie the local P\'eclet number is constant \citep{Radko2013}:
+A simple theoretical scaling can be derived by assuming that the timescale for thermal diffusion and advection are similar at the finger scale $\lscale$, meaning that the typical radial velocity of the fingers is of the order of $\kappa_t/\lscale$, \ie the local P\'eclet number is order unity \citep{Radko2013}:

 However, for small Prandtl numbers, \citet{Brown2013} and \citet{Sengupta2018} argue that the saturation of the fingering instability is caused by a secondary shear instability of the fingers \citep{Radko2012} and propose an alternative scaling depending on $\smallr$.
 In particular, for the range of parameters that is closest to our study, $\smallr\ll \Pran < 1$ and $\Le\gg1$, \citet{Brown2013} found that